Its-LALOL/Discord-Animate-Status/README.md

 # 🔥 Discord Animate Status 🔥
-A program to automatically change status in Discrod
+A program to automatically change status in Discord

 # 🌟 Features 🌟
 - Delay can be selected